cybersplines/HThumb/README.md

 # TODOs

-You can make an issue for a specific thing you want in the future.
+You can create an issue for a specific thing you want in the future.
 But, keep in mind, I have a full-time job, so I do all the things on weekends only.
 Or, hit me in the Instagram DMs @http_five.

 #### Selected for Development